pagabuc/kallsyms-extractor/README.md

     python3 kallsyms.py path/to/dump.raw
 ```

-At the moment only raw memory dumps supported.
-If you have any other type of dump you can convert it to raw format using volatility's [imagecopy](https://github.com/volatilityfoundation/volatility/wiki/Command-Reference#imagecopy)
+At the moment only raw memory dumps are supported.
+If you have any other type of dump you can convert it to raw format using volatility's [imagecopy](https://github.com/volatilityfoundation/volatility/wiki/Command-Reference#imagecopy).

 ### Limitations and Future Work: